zontasticality/ar-ontology/data/Logical Formula.md

 type: structure
 ---

-A logical formula is a sequence of symbols in some logical language that can be evaluated with an interpretation function.
+A logical formula is a kind of [[subtype:well-formed formula]].
+The defining feature of a logical formula is that it can be